 - These professionals will contact you to schedule their appointments at the property.
 You are responsible for paying them for their services when performed.
 The approximate cost of appraisal is $500, while inspections typically run between $250-350.

 - Each of these professionals will call you to confirm the appointment times and let you know acceptable forms of payment.

 - The appraiser will complete a report establishing the “as is” value of the property before repairs.
 They will also establish an “after rehab value” for the property based on the repairs you have listed on the estimate of repairs.

 - Lastly, they will develop an income approach value of the property, if applicable.
 This will all be in the report that they deliver to us.

 - The inspector uses the estimate of repairs that you provide as a guide to make sure that all repair items are satisfactory and priced out properly.
 They also make sure every repair is well itemized for draw releases.
 They will send a report directly to us.

 - You and your realtor are responsible for ordering the title & obtaining a homeowner’s insurance policy.
 After you order these, you need to provide us with the title and insurance company’s contact information so we can provide the required loan information to them.

 - When a line item on your list of repairs is 100% complete, you should contact the inspector to evaluate the work.
 Be prepared to pay the inspector between $75-$200 for each visit.

-- We do not allow you to draw on this 10% contingency throughout the project, however, it will be released back to you in your final draw release when the project is complete.
+- We do not allow you to draw on this 10% contingency during the project, however, it will be released back to you in your final draw release when the project is complete.